I’ll use anything to help my kids learn, so when I came across this American Girl Minecraft class, I knew I had to sign them up.

 Students are expected to do the assigned reading.
 So far, it’s been one chapter a week from the first book in the series, the “Meet” book.

-Each week, the kids are taught about a topic related to their reading assignment.
+Each week, they teach the kids about a topic related to their reading assignment.
 For example, the girls watched videos about salmon fishing in order to help them understand Kaya better.
 They also learned about an old Indian legend of the salmon.

 Other week’s topics included teepees and the Nez Perce/Nimiipuu Indians.